ray-project/ray/doc/source/cluster/kubernetes.rst

 Introduction
 ============
-The Ray Autoscaler allows you to leverage your Kubernetes cluster as a substrate for execution of distributed Ray programs.
+You can leverage your Kubernetes cluster as a substrate for execution of distributed Ray programs.
 The autoscaler spins up and deletes Kubernetes pods according to resource demands of the Ray workload - each Ray node runs in its own Kubernetes pod.

 Quick Guide